Beginner-Friendly Upper Body Resistance Band Exercises That You Can Do At Home

 If you’re looking for straightforward bicep band exercises to add to your routine, bicep curls are a great staple exercise to get you started.

-Bicep curls with resistance bands keep the muscles in tension throughout the entire movement.
+Bicep curls with resistance bands keep the muscles tense throughout the movement.
 This means that you will get more out of each arm exercise.

-You can try different variations of the bicep curl to build a bigger arm.
+You can try different bicep curl variations to build a bigger arm.

 • Band Hammer Curl